Yuichi Nakayama: Super GT

 Nakayama made his debut in the series' GT300 Class for apr for one round off in 2013, and 2014.
-Nakayama joined the team as a full time driver for 2 seasons, as he was paired with Koki Saga.
-Both pair won 3 times in that 2 seasons, and many podiums.
+Nakayama joined the team as a full time driver for two seasons, as he was paired with Koki Saga.
+The pair won three times in those two seasons, and many podiums.
 Both managed to clinch third place, and runners up place in each season.
-Nakayama then move to LM Corsa for 2017 & 2018.
-Nakayama then steps up to GT500 with SARD Team in 2019.
+Nakayama then moved to LM Corsa for 2017 & 2018.
+Nakayama then stepped up to GT500 with SARD Team in 2019.
 He is already with the team till now where he raced alongside Heiki Kovalainen for 2019 to 2021, then with GT500 Champion Yuhi Sekiguchi from 2022 onwards.